 GM says: The entry level FW3i welcomes a brand new digital screen with power gauge and battery fuel indicator.
 It has an ambidextrous soft T-bar grip for easy steering, as well as a straightforward On/Off button complete with a Power, Pause & Resume function.
 The FW3i has an RRP of £499.99 with an 18-hole lithium battery and £549.99 with the 36-hole lithium battery.

 - BUY NOW: PowaKaddy FW3i for £448.95 at Amazon

 GM says: PowerBug’s revolutionary UV sensor is a first in the trolley market.
 Other features include a clock, a lost ball and round timer and a distance-measuring feature.
 Its frame is built from an aircraft-grade aluminium that makes it light and robust, while the industry-leading five-year warranty on both trolley and lithium battery add value.

-Some trolleys fold down much more compactly than others, so consider your boot size or where you’ll store it at home before parting with your cash.
+Some trolleys fold down more compactly than others, so consider your boot size or where you’ll store it at home before parting with your cash.

-Lithium batteries are lighter, charge more quickly and have a much longer lifespan, but usually add £100-£150 to the initial purchase cost.
+Lithium batteries are lighter, charge more quickly and have a longer lifespan, but usually add £100-£150 to the initial purchase cost.
 So think carefully about your long-term trolley needs.